UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_13.md

 Notes:

-And we can also see that the preprocessed scored are much better than our dummy regressor which has negative ones\!
+And we can also see that the preprocessed scores are much better than our dummy regressor which has negative ones\!

 ---